VictoriousWealth/job-application-tracker/src/main/java/com/nick/job_application_tracker/model/README.md

 - ✅ **ERD generation script** if the schema is auto-generated
 - ✅ **How to regenerate schema.sql** instructions (e.g., `pg_dump` command)
 - ✅ **Seeding or test data** references, if applicable

-Let me know if you'd like to auto-document the schema with tools like [SchemaSpy](http://schemaspy.org/) or [JPA Buddy ERD generator].